Vikramrathour8/LearningMachine/README.md

 ## MNIST using TensorFlow ##

 Designed for any number of hidden layers.
 It has train accuracy of 99.41 % and test accuracy of about 97.51 % provided number of hidden layers are 3 and hidden units are 500,300 respectively

+## CNN for Gesture Recognization ##

+2 Layer CNN to identify gestures with accuracy of 80%